 The profiler also believed the dump site was purposeful.
 The killer had some personal connection to the neighborhood.

-Last fall, I visited the crime scene where the body was found in 1947.
+In the fall of 2015, I visited the crime scene where the body was found in 1947.
 My tour guide was Steve Hodel, a former LAPD homicide detective and NYTimes bestselling author who believes his own father, Dr. George Hill Hodel, killed the Black Dahlia.
 (Rather than summarize his explicitly and exquisitely detailed argument inadequately in 50 words, I suggest you check out his series of books on the subject, starting with Black Dahlia Avenger.)

 Today, it’s a quiet little neighborhood, a tract full of neatly kept, post-war homes and manicured lawns that looks like a set for a Baby Boom, coming-of-age movie.
 Using original police reports about the body’s location—54 feet from the hydrant you can see in these photos and just inside the next driveway entrance and sidewalk— we were able to precisely locate the spot.
 Steve has a theory about his father’s choice of this place, and it has to do with another unsolved killing he attributes to his father.